liveart/slate/source/index.html.md

   ]
 }
 ```

+_Added in `version: 0.10.27`_.<br/>
-GetTemplates service is added in `version: 0.10.27`.
-Called to get list of <i>templates or design ideas</i>.
-Response structure similar to graphics or products list.
+Called to get list of "Design Ideas".
+Response structure similar to graphics or products list.<br/>
+Read more on <a href="https://liveart.uservoice.com/knowledgebase/articles/1814230-templates">Templates KB</a>

 ### <h3>SERVICE DEFINITION IN CONFIG.JSON</h3>
 `"getTemplatesUrl": "services/getTemplates.php?product_id=${product_id}"`